 Are one of those who follow cake trends?
 The sequin has been in for a while now.
 The oldest method being the use of confetti and then brushing it with metallic dust.

-For some reason that method didn’t seem to pick up with me or my customers.
+For some reason, that method didn’t seem to pick up with me or my customers.
 While it looks good on pictures.
-Customers weren’t so excited with the idea of eating all that confetti and metallic paint.
+Customers weren’t so excited about the idea of eating all that confetti and metallic paint.
 So no matter how much I sold it….. nope..!
 However, customers are open to using sugar paste as a base.
-After all it’s the same old sugar paste to them.
-Now with this method…. yes please.
+After all, it’s the same old sugar paste to them.
+Now with this method…. yes, please.

 The one thing I have learned about cake decorating with my customers?
-They aren’t so excited about trends (that’s for us cake decorators) My customers care about how it taste.
+They aren’t so excited about trends (that’s for us cake decorators) My customers care about how it tastes.

 Click here to go to Marvelous Molds Simpress Collection